CULTURAL REPORT

 Nadia finds this hilarious.
 She told her mother: “They can’t be mean to me because they don’t have a word for what I am.”

 The absence reveals the vocabulary’s limits.
 The gradient slang can name every position within the New Divide’s axes but cannot name positions that fall between them.
 As hybrid architectures become more common — children of the dreamless, fragment-integrated naturals, designed individuals who chose firmware reversion — the vocabulary will either evolve or the uncategorizable will increase.
+The analysts aren’t sure which outcome is worse.

 The Dregs Dictionary